DevOops-lt/devoops-lt.github.io/_posts/2021-03-11-encrypt-secrets-in-terraform.md

 }
 ```

-First I've pasted my encoded secret in [heredoc](https://www.terraform.io/docs/language/expressions/strings.html#heredoc-strings) format to preserve any new lines that were created for this encoded document, however after testing I realised that this didn't matter much and we can trim new lines and get the same results, so the above can also be writen in single line like this:
+First I've pasted my encoded secret in [heredoc](https://www.terraform.io/docs/language/expressions/strings.html#heredoc-strings) format to preserve any new lines that were created for this encoded document, however after testing I realized that this didn't matter much and we can trim new lines and get the same results, so the above can also be written in single line like this:

 ```hcl
 locals {